 Site 1207 lies between basement highs to the east and west.
 The unconformity lies substantially below the level of the highs.
-Thus it is possible that this paleotrough served as a north-south conduit for bottomwater flow from the Cretaceous to the early Neogene.
+Thus it is possible that this paleotrough served as a north-south conduit for bottom-water flow from the Cretaceous to the early Neogene.
 This flow may have steepened and undercut the sediments leading to slumping on the north and south of the present summit.
 In fact, a prominent canyon, which may have been produced by mass wasting, lies just to the north of Site 1207.
 Erosion would have been efficient while sedimentation rates were lower in the middle Miocene, but once productivity and, hence, sedimentation rates increased in the late Miocene, a sediment drape was established over the paleotrough.

 In summary, results from Site 1207 show a drastically different sequence than anywhere on the Southern High of Shatsky Rise.
 Available seismic profiles suggest that sediments of Paleogene and latest Cretaceous age are not present on the Northern High as opposed to the Southern High, where these units are widespread.
 Conversely, the Miocene-Holocene section on Northern High is relatively expanded, whereas this sequence is thin or absent on the Southern High.
-F14.
-Hypothesized sequence of events that produced the major Campanian-Miocene unconformity, Northern High of Shatsky Rise, p.
-104.